-Wayne Crismani (Career Development Fellow) Wayne joined the lab in April 2016 after previously working at INRA (France) and then DuPont Pioneer, on the role of Fanconi anaemia proteins in plant meiosis.
+Wayne Crismani (lab head) Wayne joined the lab in April 2016 after previously working at INRA (France) and then DuPont Pioneer, on the role of Fanconi anaemia proteins in plant meiosis.
 He is working on finding new modulators of DNA repair processes in humans, that have implications for cancer initiation and chemotherapy treatment.

 Michael Sharp (Postdoctoral scientist) Michael joined the lab in March 2017 after completing a PhD in immunology at James Cook University.
 He is expanding our work on the role of Fanconi Anaemia proteins and their regulators in response to chemotherapy.